Nivaturimika/Katerina-Engine/docs/text_data.md

 ## Language system

-By default, Alice will define the following languages, corresponding to the default languages used on Victoria 2:
+By default, KatEngine will define the following languages, corresponding to the default languages used on Victoria 2:
 * en-US: English US
 * fr-FR: French
 * de-DE: German